MichaelMelody91/GitHooks/README.md

 # GitHooks

-A collection of Git hooks which can be used to prevent common mistakes when worknig with source control.
+A collection of Git hooks which can be used to prevent common mistakes when working with source control.

 Hooks currently implemented: